Louis Hector: Life and career

 Hector was born in March 1883 in England.
 He started his acting career in Theatre performances in London and Broadway.
 He acted in several plays in London, mainly Shakespearean, with actress Jane Cowl before emigrating to the US in 1920, where he appeared in several Broadway productions, including No More Ladies, and Arms and Men; and choreographed duels in Ziegfeld's 1928 musical version of Three Musketeers.

 Hector made his American radio debut on WJZ in New York in 1924, and played many roles on American radio including Long John Silver and William Tell.
 Hector worked regularly as a radio performer in the 1930s, often portraying Sir Arthur Conan Doyle's protagonist, Sherlock Holmes.
 Hector was chosen to play Holmes in an early NBC experimental television broadcast of The Three Garridebs on November 27, 1937.
 This is the first televised adaptation of the Sherlock Holmes character.
-The show ran for 30 minutes, and was processed in B&W. The New York Times wrote a positive review of his performance in the teleplay.
+The show ran for 30 minutes, and was processed in black and white.
+The New York Times wrote a positive review of his performance in the teleplay.